Wrestlemania 34: Who Deserves A Spot On The Card At Next Year’s Big Show?

 Wrestlemania 34 is a year away, and the dust hasn’t even fully settled at Orlando’s Camping World Stadium (site of Wrestlemania 33), and already fans are dreaming of what the next year pay-per-view event may bring.

 As Bleacher Report Wrestling writer Ryan Dilbert notes, Wrestlemania 33 brought some big-name matches to the card.
-Specifically, Brock Lesnar faced Goldbert in a long-awaited match; AJ Styles tussled with Shane McMahaon; and the Undertaker got put down by Roman Reigns in the final match of his career.
+Specifically, Brock Lesnar faced Goldberg in a long-awaited match, AJ Styles tussled with Shane McMahon, and the Undertaker got put down by Roman Reigns in the final match of his career.
 This means that those wrestlers who fought in marquee matches at W33 will need even bigger opponents next year to meet the bar set in Orlando.

 #WWE #Raw results: 7 things you missed overnight in fallout from Wrestlemania 33 #RAWaftermania https://t.co/Fqq2u0qD1z pic.twitter.com/JtCjYVcE2a